Linkedin

 Aiming for Zero Methane Emissions Initiative

 In November 2023, Ecopetrol joined the "Aiming for Zero Methane Emissions by 2030" initiative of OGCI (Oil and Gas Climate Initiative), which seeks to treat methane emissions with the same seriousness with which industrial and process safety is treated.
-Around 100 companies participate in OGCI, both in the hydrocarbons sector and in the services and technology sectors.
-Among the companies in the sector are, Aramco, BP, Chevron, CNPC, Eni, Equinor, ExxonMobil, Oxy, Petrobras, Repsol, Shell, Total Energies, among others.
+Around 100 companies participate in OGCI, both in the oil and gas sector and in the services and technology sectors.
+Among the companies in the sector are Aramco, BP, Chevron, CNPC, Eni, Equinor, ExxonMobil, Oxy, Petrobras, Repsol, Shell and Total Energies.

 Ecopetrol commits to work towards reducing methane emissions as close to zero as possible by 2030, to transparently report its emissions and reduction progress, to adopt better technologies to detect, measure and monitor methane emissions, and to support the development and implementation of regulation in the countries where it operates and encourage its partners to do the same.